 The wildly romantic character of the glacier gorge is enhanced by waterfalls of the white Lütschine, which thunders down between the high rock walls

-The Glacier Gorge Grindelwald is open daily from May to mid-November and can be visited even in bad weather.
+The Grindelwald Glacier Gorge is open daily from May to mid-November and is accessible even in bad weather.

 Besides a short hike with sightseeing of the gorge landscape, other activities are possible.
 For example, you can climb over the rocks and over the spider web.
 For adrenaline junkies there is the exciting Canyon Swing.